madanela/ArmenianLanguegeAutocomplete/README.md

 Also there is example of ArmBerta included in Models/transformers, for testing.

 Besides all of it, there is Scraping_Preprocessing folder inside Models, which includes preprocessing and cleaning tools developed by us, in order to make our dataset more usable.
+All preprocessing has been done with data inside Data/Scraped, so you are not going to need any of those tools.

+Project authors: Nune Meliksetyan, Ani Guloyan, Alen Adamyan.
+Instructor: Michael Poghosyan.